 5.4.1.
 Violent Crime

 Mexico is particularly vulnerable to violent crimes during dark periods.
 Violent crime involving the drug trade is common across Mexico.
-At the same time, the public was targeted for the use of grenades in a number of incidents.
-Drug cartels have built unofficial roadblocking zones in northern Mexico to prevent military movement.
-Keep clear of all road obstacles.
-Please follow the instructions.
+At the same time, the public was targeted for the use of grenades in several incidents.

 5.4.2.
 Demonstrations and Protests

-It is illegal to have foreign citizens participate in politics in Mexico.
+It is illegal for foreign citizens to participate in politics in Mexico.
 Activities attracting a lot of protesters are violent.
 Those protesting can sometimes blockade roads.
-Expect protests and potential roadblocks in the states of Oaxaca, Chiapas Guerrera, and Michoacan.
-Protect yourself during an unrest.

 5.4.3.
 Petty Crimes